EXPLAINER: Federal charges against 3 cops in Floyd killing

 THE FEDERAL CHARGES

 Kueng, Lane and Thao are broadly accused of willfully depriving Floyd of his constitutional rights while acting under "color of law," or government authority.
-Chauvin pleaded guilty to one count of violating Floyd's civil rights and will not be on trial with his former colleagues.
+Chauvin pleaded guilty to one count of violating Floyd's civil rights and is not on trial with his former colleagues.

 Thao and Kueng are charged with willfully violating Floyd’s right to be free from unreasonable seizure by not intervening to stop Chauvin.
 The indictment says they knew what Chauvin was doing and that Floyd was handcuffed, unresisting and eventually unresponsive.
 It’s not clear why Lane, who held Floyd’s legs, is not mentioned in that count, but evidence shows he asked twice whether Floyd should be rolled on his side.